mor-1/evaluation-guide/content/evaluation-guide/gartner-forrester-mendix.md

 ---
-title: "What Do Gartner and Forrester Say About Mendix?"
+title: "What Do Gartner & Forrester Say About Mendix?"
 parent: "introduction"
 menu_order: 70
 tags: [""]